 Q. Do you have feminized seeds?

-Q. Which is your fastest strain?
+Q. Which is your fastest landrace?

-Q. Which is your strongest strain?
+Q. Which is your strongest landrace?

 A. Traditional ganja landraces - meaning those domesticated for use as bud, as opposed to resin - are typicallly strongest.
 The Manipuri, Mango Thai, and Kerala all readily exhibit THC content in the mid to high teens.
 This is because ganja landraces undergo stronger selection for potency.